chisomonuorah20/GOOveal/README.md

 ---

 ## Key features
-Gooveal emphasizes two main features, offering immediate utility to the user:
+GOOveal emphasizes two main features, offering immediate utility to the user:
 1. **Live Text Option**: Enables the user to utilize the camera to detach, highlight, and analyze live words or numbers, allowing for focused evaluation.
     - **User Story**: As a student, I want to capture and analyze specific text from a printed textbook so I can easily copy it without manual typing.
 2. **Visual Search Option**: Allows users to upload images of things, places, clothes, or people.
-Gooveal then searches the internet to reveal the same or similar results.
+GOOveal then searches the internet to reveal the same or similar results.
     - **User Story**  As a shopper, I want to upload a picture of an outfit I like so I can find its source or comparable items to purchase online.